RapTho/elasticsearch-tutorials/lab-3.md

 }
 ```

-We will see later how to fix this issue with `nested` data.
+In [lab 4](./lab-4.md) we will learn how to fix this issue with `nested` data.
 For now, lets play around with updates.
 First, add a new book to the index.

 ```
 PUT /books4/_doc/5